 A denture is a prosthesis that replaces an entire arch of teeth.
 The false teeth fuse to an acrylic base that mimics gum tissue.
 A traditional denture will stay in place by suctioning to the gums, resting on the gums, or with denture adhesive.

 - Cost: Dentures are generally more affordable than dental implants.
 It requires fewer materials that tend to cost less.
 The process is also much shorter and does not involve as many dental appointments.

-- Easy to repair or replace: If dentures break or become damaged, they can often be easily repaired or replaced.
+- Easy to repair or replace: If dentures break, you can often easily repair or replace them.

 - Non-invasive: Dentures do not require surgery or any invasive procedures.
-You will only need impressions of your teeth to have a set of dentures made.
+You will only need impressions of your teeth to make a set of dentures.